-FOOD IN HARD TIMES [Steve Solomon.]
+the ongoing work at Soul Fire Farm to build an anti-racist and just food system.
+"This is the most inspiring book I have read in years" - Ira Wallace.
+Softcover, 368 pp. #91193 \$34.95 GARDENING WHEN IT COUNTS - GROWING FOOD IN HARD TIMES [Steve Solomon.]
 Here's the scoop on traditional techniques that produce the most food in hard times, without a lot of mulch, compost and water.
 Current popular intensive vegetable garden styles require a lot of water, fertility and organic matter.
 This book shows you how to reduce your garden "inputs" and make your personal food supply more truly sustainable.
 Feed yourself and your family with less money, less fossil fuel, and less high maintenance equipment.
 Applicable to most areas except tropics and hot deserts.
-Softcover, 360 pp. #91105 \$19.95 Growing Guides & Companions
+Softcover, 360 pp. #91105 \$21.95

+GROW YOUR SOIL!

+HARNESS THE POWER

+OF THE SOIL FOOD

+WEB TO CREATE YOUR

+BEST GARDEN EVER

+[Diane Miessler] Practical, science-based

+descriptions of soil

+structure and the soil

+food web.
+Includes

+instructions on how

+to make compost,

+compost tea, and

+biochar, as well as

+how to increase soil

-THE MARKET GARDENER: A SUCCESSFUL GROWER'S HANDBOOK FOR SMALL-SCALE ORGANIC FARMING [Jean-Martin Fortier.]
+biodiversity and address nutrient deficiencies.
+Diane's humor and simple language will help you remember the lessons!
+Diane lives in Nevada County, California, which gets about 46 inches of rain per year - just a little more than our home in Virginia.
+Softcover, 176 pp. #91202 \$16.95 THE MARKET GAR-DENER: A SUCCESSFUL GROWER'S HAND-BOOK FOR SMALL-SCALE ORGANIC FARMING [Jean-Martin Fortier.]
 Practical information for the small-scale organic farmer: how to grow better, not bigger.
 The style is down-to-earth and so readable you want to sit down with it like a novel.
 Learn how Jean-Martin and his wife Maude-Helen gross \$110,000 on 1.5 acres.
 Anyone starting out in market farming or serious about producing their own food can benefit from reading this book.
 Softcover, 224 pp. #91185 \$24.95

-THE NEW SEED STARTER'S HANDBOOK [Nancy Bubel.]
-Comprehensive, updated guide to seed and seedling care, indoors and out.
+THE NEW SEED STARTER'S HANDBOOK [Nancy Bubel with Jean Nick] Comprehensive, updated guide to seed and seedling care, indoors and out.
 Topics include light and temperature requirements, transplanting, diagnosing, and correcting problems, requirements of vegetable crops, pollination, selection, seed saving, and seed storage.
 Contains numerous informative tables and supply sources.
 Readable reference for all gardeners.
-Softcover, 363 pp. #91118 \$17.95
+2nd ed.
+Softcover, 464 pp. #91118 \$19.99 Pam Dawling, Twin Oaks Community Farm